reactive-graph/this-month-in-reactive-graph/src/2024-08-31-this-month-in-reactive-graph.md

 * Reactive Graph lacks an identity and permission system
 * Decided to not use an existing framework because it doesn't fit well
-* The type system has to be treaten a bit different from the instance system and the permission system is more complex for the instance system
+* The type system has to be threatened a bit different from the instance system and the permission system is more complex for the instance system
 * Specified how to implement the identity management and the permission system (https://github.com/reactive-graph/reactive-graph/issues/26)

 ## Replacing OpenSSL with rustls